paypal/squbs/docs/bootstrap.md

 ##Services

-Services extend from org.squbs.unicomplex.RouteDefinition trait and have to provide 2 components.
+Services extend from org.squbs.unicomplex.RouteDefinition trait, must not take any constructor arguments (zero-argument constructor) and have to provide the route member which is a Spray route according to the

-1. The webContext - a String that uniquely identifies the web context of a request to be dispatched to this service.
-   This webContext must be a lowercase alphanumeric string without any slash ('/') character
-2. The route - A Spray route according to the
    [Spray documentation](http://spray.io/documentation/1.3.1/spray-routing/key-concepts/routes/).

 Service metadata is declared in META-INF/squbs-meta.conf as shown in the following example.